michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 [Sandbox 3x3] 1 bomb around your square.
 ```

-- ⚠ TODO UAT3.3 When player clears square [2;0] and there are 2 bombs around then I should see '
+- ✅ DONE UAT3.3 When player clears square [2;0] and there are 2 bombs around then I should see '

 ```
 +-+-+-+